Mikrotik: PPPoE, Radius

 Be very attentive with this option.

 There is also a method in Splynx to close the session of a customer, forcing the customer to reconnect.
-It is available through the use of the "X" button in the service of the customer or in the table of Online customers but only if the "X" option is added to the list of columns in the table.
+It is available through the use of the close button in the service of the customer or in the table of Online customers but only if this option is added to the list of columns in the table.

 Setting different values to Radius attributes